openvinotoolkit/model_server/docs/performance_tuning.md

 ## Adjusting the number of Inference Engine streams in CPU and GPU target devices

-OpenVINO Model Server can be tuned to a single client use case or to a high concurrency.
+OpenVINO Model Server can be tuned to a single client use case or a high concurrency.
 It is done via setting the number of execution streams.
 They split the available resources to perform parallel execution of multiple requests.
 It is particularly efficient for models which can not consume effectively all CPU cores or for CPUs with high number of cores.